anicksaha/machine-learning/nlp-ml-resources.md

 Though, I will mention some papers that I have found extremely interesting.
 This section will be biased!

-> Note: This is a WIP and will be updated on a regular basis but with an unknown periodicty.

 ## BOOKS + STRUCTURED COURSES

 1. Classic NLP Textbook: [Speech and Language Processing by Jurafsky & Martin](https://web.stanford.edu/~jurafsky/slp3/)